iTwin/itwinjs-core/docs/learning/CommonTableExp.md

 ### Recursive Common Table Expressions

 A recursive common table expression can be used to walk a tree or graph.
-It is of the following form.
+It is of the following form:

 ```
   cte-table-name AS ( initial-select) UNION [ALL] recursive-select)
 ```

-Take simple example to see how we can write a CTE.
-In following query we want to generate a sequence from 1 through 5.
-The initial value of x = 1 and then we recursively do x+1 until the value of x is less then 6.
+Here is a simple example of how we can write a CTE.
+In the following query we want to generate a sequence from 1 through 5.
+We start with an initial value of x = 1 and then recursively do x+1 until the value of x is less then 6.

 ```sql
   WITH RECURSIVE